dustinpfister/blog_posts/_posts/lodash_tap.md

 ## 3 - Conclusion

 The tap method is then one way to go about, well tapping off of a lodash chain to do something with the collection at a given point in a chain.
 There are a few drawbacks from this as it would seem that one is restricted to having to use methods that will mutate the collection in place as the return value of the interceptor function given to the lodash tap method would seem to have no effect on the chain.
+So then for this reason and many others one might want to look for another method to use in a chain such as the [lodash thru method](https://lodash.com/docs/4.17.15#thru), or maybe even just not use a chain to begin with actually.
+Another idea about this would be to just break things down into a whole bunch of fine grain steps actually where I call a helper function to create and return one result, and save that result to a variable, then use that said variable as an argument for another and so on.